atiumcache/PF_forecast/README.md

 Download the new hospitalization reports and split the data into state-level data using the `process_new_data.py` script.

 ### Run the Particle Filter
 For each state, we run the particle filter `main.py` on the state-level data.
-This outputs a predicted transmission rate `β`.
+This outputs an inferred transmission rate `β`.

 ### Forecasting
+The `prog3_cpt-PLT-prd_v0-4.R` script uses trend forecasting to predict the transmission rate `β` up to 28 days into the future.

-Using the `prog3_cpt-PLT-prd_v0-4.R` script, we use the predicted transmission rate `β` to forecast hospitalization rates 28 days into the future.
+Then, `LSODA_forecast.py` uses the predicted `β` to forecast hospitalization rates 28 days into the future.

 ### Determine Accuracy
 Use Weighted Interval Scores (WIS) to determine the accuracy of our forecasts.
 More information on WIS can be found here: